mongodb/docs/source/includes/api/list-tables/create-cluster-request-body.rst

      - AWS Optional
-     - If enabled, the Amazon EBS encryption feature encrypts the server's root volume for both data at rest within the volume and for data moving between the volume and the instance.
+     - If enabled, the Amazon EBS encryption feature encrypts the server's root volume for both data at rest within the volume and for data moving between the volume and the cluster.

        .. note::